Flight-Free-UK/flight_free_uk_website/source/posts/podcast-episode-7-behaviour-change.html.markdown

 The public thinks, yes I want to tackle climate change, but the government needs to do stuff to make that happen.
 And the government says, well, we’ve got a free society, the markets will sort things out, so if consumers choose it, they can make market decisions.
 So there’s a trap where they both allocate responsibility to each other.

 So, the government does need to do stuff, and it’s not doing enough, and the problem is political ideology and fossil fuel lobbying and corporate lobbying which tries to maintain the status quo.

+> "The government does need to do stuff, and it’s not doing enough, and the problem is political ideology and fossil fuel lobbying."

 What we can do is put pressure on government by showing that this is what citizens want, and that it’s possible, and that we will make sacrifices if that's what you want to call them because of climate change, because it’s so important.
 There’s a narrative that nobody wants to make sacrifices and that we’re all selfish, but that’s not realistic.
 We’ve seen it with Covid – people are willing to make sacrifices, and in some cases really hard sacrifices, for the social good.
 It’s part of our social and cultural evolution – we make small and large sacrifices all the time, and people will do it.
 Part of the narrative against behaviour change when it comes to climate change is that people won’t make sacrifices.
 That’s something I’m interested in exploring a bit more, because I think people will, if it’s perceived as fair and just.
 We don’t want to be taken for a ride but people will give things up for the good of their community and their country.